Choosing the Best Type of Drywall Compound

 All-purpose compound is a pre-mixed mud sold in buckets and boxes.
-It can be used for all phases of drywall finishing—embedding joint tape and filler and finish coats—as well as for texturing and skim-coating.
+It can be used for all phases of drywall finishing: embedding joint tape and filler and finish coats, as well as for texturing and skim-coating.
 Because it is lightweight and has a slow drying time, it's very easy to work with and is the preferred option for DIYers for coating the first three layers over drywall joints.
-However, an all-purpose compound is not as strong as other types; namely, topping compound.
+However, an all-purpose compound is not as strong as other types, such as topping compound.

-Topping compound is the ideal mud to use after the first two coats have been applied to a taped drywall joint.
-It is a low-shrinking compound that goes on smoothly and offers a very strong bond.
+Topping compound is the ideal mud to use after the first two coats of taping compound have been applied to a taped drywall joint.
+Topping compound is a low-shrinking compound that goes on smoothly and offers a very strong bond.
 It is also highly workable.
 Topping compound typically is sold in dry powder that you mix with water.
-This is less convenient than premixed compound, but it allows you to mix just as much as you need, and you can save the rest of the dry powder for future use.
+This does make it less convenient than premixed compound, but it allows you to mix just as much as you need; you can save the rest of the dry powder for future use.

 Topping compound is not recommended for embedding joint tape—the first coat on most drywall joints.
-When applied properly, a topping compound should reduce your sanding time in comparison to lightweight compounds, like all-purpose.
+When applied properly, a topping compound should reduce your sanding time in comparison to lightweight compounds, such as all-purpose mud.

-Taping compound is the best option if you need to cover plaster cracks and when superior bonding and crack-resistance are required, such as around door and window openings (which tend to crack due to house settling).
-It is also the best mud option for laminating drywall panels in multi-layer partitions and ceilings.
 True to its name, a taping compound is ideal for embedding joint tape for the first phase of finishing drywall joints.
 Taping compound dries harder and is more difficult to sand than all-purpose and topping compounds.
+Taping compound is also the best option if you need to cover plaster cracks and when superior bonding and crack-resistance are required, such as around door and window openings (which tend to crack due to house settling).
+It is also the best mud option for laminating drywall panels in multi-layer partitions and ceilings.

 Quick-setting mud comes in a dry powder that must be mixed with water and applied immediately.
 Be sure to follow the manufacturer's recommendations prior to use.
 It is available with different setting times, ranging from 5 minutes to 90 minutes.
 "Lightweight" formulas are relatively easy to sand.